Skip to main contentDeploying 2501 on-premise is straightforward using Docker swarm.

 Troubleshooting

-If you encounter issues, you can use thedocker service logs
+If you encounter issues, you can use the docker service logs

 command to view the logs of the services.